Why Does Creative Rebellion Matter? Bernardine Evaristo

 Heather Marks is a producer, publisher, editor, and writer.
 She is a producer at Words of Colour, a creative development agency for creatives of colour, and at Bristol Festivals Network, supporting the festivals and events sector in the South West.
 She is also part of the small but mighty team at No Bindings, an independent publishing studio that blends print and audio.
 Outside of all this, Heather is an editor, arts journalist, and writer of historical young adult fiction.
 She is the winner of the 2018 Golden Egg Award for her work-in-progress The Disobedients, and has a first look deal with Chicken House.

-To keep everyone safe, Bristol Ideas and Waterstones have limited the number of tickets on sale and respectfully ask ticket holders to wear masks during the event in the shop and follow guidance on social distancing.
+Waterstones and Bristol Ideas want to ensure a safe and enjoyable visit for all.
+The event capacity has returned to normal and seating will not be socially distanced.
+In the interest of audience and staff safety we are grateful if you would continue to wear a mask if possible and make space when moving around the venue.
 Please stay home if you’re experiencing any symptoms of COVID-19 (these are listed on the NHS website) or if you’ve recently been in contact with someone who has the virus.

 CONCESSIONS apply to Full Time Students, Job Seekers Allowance, Incapacity Benefit claimants, over 60s and disabled people.
 PARTNER RATE is for staff, students or members at the following organisations: Arts Council England, Bristol City Council, Business West, University of Bristol and UWE.
 Please note that you will be asked of proof for your eligibility of a concession or partner rate ticket.
 No refunds/exchanges are possible for tickets already purchased at the higher price.